Forensic Investigation of Premature Weld Cracking in Stainless Steel Exhaust Ductwork

 Finite Element Analysis Determined The Cause of Premature Weld Cracking

-Premature weld cracking had occurred in corner weld joints and in stitch welds used to secure the duct to stiffening angles approximately 3 weeks after the ductwork was placed in service.
-Finite element analysis (FEA) was performed to calculate thermal stresses.
+Weld cracking occurred in corner weld joints and stitch welds used to secure the duct to stiffening angles, approximately 3 weeks after the ductwork was placed in service.
+Finite element analysis (FEA) was performed to investigate.

 Weld Inspection Program